heseltime/heseltime.github.io/pages/rDai.md

 - Comp.
 X PhD Program/NLP Group Applications, and if this can be shared: **how many applications to the NLP group were there?
 How many applicants were shortlisted for interview?**
 - (Future growth anticipation: **will there be positions next year?**)
 - Collaboration plans: **Overlap/ideas for collaboration within IT:U, with other groups?
 Ideas/anything concrete for collaboration with JKU, or industry in Linz?** ("Looking at you, NXAI")
+- _There probably will not be time today, but my group in a JKU XAI course was curious if there are any topics in Knowledge Graphs you are currently pursuing or would consider pursuing, going from your work on [Al-Katib, Hou et al.](https://ojs.aaai.org/index.php/AAAI/article/view/6231).
+See also [below](#xai)._

 _Dear Yufang, thank you for the interview, and I will make sure to share a [direct link](#it-u) to these prep notes and presentations immediately before, during or after my interview January 9th morning._